BeeStation/BeeStation-Hornet/code/modules/atmospherics/Atmospherics.md

 ##### Heat Exchange

 The HE pipes, used to transfer heat from the pipe to the turf it's sitting on.
-These work directly with the pipeline's mix, which is ehhhh?
+These work directly with the pipenet's mix, which is ehhhh?
 Might need some touching up, perhaps making them subnets that do one heat transfer.
-Not too big a deal in any case, since they're the only thing that acts directly on a pipeline mix.
+Not too big a deal in any case, since they're the only thing that acts directly on a pipenet mix.
 They have some other behavior, like glowing when hot, but it's minor.

 #### Components